Introduction to Binance P2P Trading

 4.5.
 Why do I need to complete Identity Verification?

 P2P transactions are trades carried out directly between two users.
 After the buyer and seller are matched, both parties must verify their identities through real-name KYC (Know-Your-Customer).
 You must confirm the identity of the counterparty (i.e., the person sending fiat currency to your account/the account you’re sending money to) is identical to the name shown on the order details page.

 5. Is P2P available on the Binance website and App?

 You can buy and sell your crypto and fiat balance through Binance P2P on Binance.com and the Binance App.
-Please refer to the P2P market for the latest supported currencies.
+Please go to the P2P market for the latest supported currencies.

 6. What are the transaction fees on Binance P2P?

 Binance P2P charges transaction fees from makers for every completed order.
 Here’s an overview of the fees rates:

 |Maker||0 - 0.35%, depending on the fiat trading pairs.
 Click here for more details|

 *Please note that some payment method service providers may charge extra transaction fees.

 30-day order completion rate = 1 - total number of canceled orders in the last 30 days / total number of completed orders in the last 30 days